zdj/poormans/README.md

 - *userDropboxDirectory*: The location of the Dropbox directory on the host machine.
 - *managedDirectories*: The set of directories to manage on the host machine.
   - *name*: A name to identify this managed directory.
-Also becomes the folder name of the Dropbox folder used to sync content from this managed directory.
+Also becomes the folder name of the Dropbox folder used to copy content from this managed directory.
   - *path*: The location of the managed directory.
 This property is derived by the script.
   - *files*: The list of files in the managed directory.
-  - *managedFiles*: Files that are synced to the Dropbox folder from the managed directory.
+  - *managedFiles*: Files that are copied to the Dropbox folder from the managed directory.
 See more about this property in the section below entitled ***Managing host machine files with Dropbox***
 - *excludedFiles*: A set of filenames to exclude from the array *managedDirectories.files*

 ## Running